jadearianaa/CSCE2110SimCity/README.md

 It will output the initial region layout.

 There should also be a time step, available goods, and avaiable workers message shown.

+My job was to completethe residential area.
+I keep track of the growth of the residents in the city and whether they are living in an apartment or house.